karmab/kcli/doc/index.md

 The following parameters are specific to gcp:

-- user this is the user that will be used to access yours vms through ssh
 - credentials (pointing to a json service account file). if not specified, the environment variable *GOOGLE_APPLICATION_CREDENTIALS* will be used
 - project
 - zone